Getting Started with LoTW

 If your primary callsign was issued in the United States, the ARRL will send a postcard to the postal address specified in your FCC license.
 The postcard will specify an 8-digit "postcard password"; using your web browser, navigate here, and type in your "postcard password".
 In response, the ARRL will send you an email message containing your LoTW Account Password, with your Callsign Certificate attached.

-If your primary callsign was not issued in the United States, you have two options:
+If your primary callsign was not issued in the United States, you have three options:

 Direct TQSL to accept the Callsign Certificate you received from the ARRL: